- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

 What payment funding options are available with Airwallex?

 Airwallex allows you to set up direct billing from your bank account.
-When you confirm a transfer, the payment will be withdrawn from your bank account.
+The payment will be withdrawn from your bank account when you confirm a transfer.

 How much does Airwallex charge to send money?